marshmallow-code/marshmallow/docs/why.rst

 Agnostic.
 ---------

 Marshmallow makes no assumption about web frameworks or database layers.
 It will work with just about any ORM, ODM, or no ORM at all.
 This gives you the freedom to choose the components that fit your application's needs without having to change your data formatting code.
-If you wish, you can build integration layers to make marshmallow work more closely with your frameworks and libraries of choice (for examples, see `Flask-Marshmallow <https://github.com/marshmallow-code/flask-marshmallow>`_, and `Django REST Marshmallow <http://tomchristie.github.io/django-rest-marshmallow/>`_).
+If you wish, you can build integration layers to make marshmallow work more closely with your frameworks and libraries of choice (for examples, see `Flask-Marshmallow <https://github.com/marshmallow-code/flask-marshmallow>`_ and `Django REST Marshmallow <http://tomchristie.github.io/django-rest-marshmallow/>`_).

 Concise, familiar syntax.
 -------------------------

-If you have used `Django REST Framework`_ or  `WTForms <http://wtforms.simplecodes.com/docs/1.0.3/>`_, marshmallow's :class:`Schema` syntax will feel familiar to you.
+If you have used `Django REST Framework`_ or  `WTForms <http://wtforms.simplecodes.com/docs/1.0.3/>`_, marshmallow's :class:`Schema <marshmallow.Schema>` syntax will feel familiar to you.
 Class-level field attributes define the schema for formatting your data.
-Configuration is added using the :ref:`class Meta <meta_options>` paradigm.
+Configuration is added using the ``class Meta`` paradigm.
 Configuration options can be overriden at application runtime by passing arguments to the `Schema <marshmallow.Schema>` constructor.
 The :meth:`dump <marshmallow.Schema.dump>` and :meth:`load <marshmallow.Schema.load>` methods are used for serialization and deserialization (of course!).

 Class-based schemas allow for code reuse and configuration.
 -----------------------------------------------------------

 Unlike `Flask-RESTful`_, which uses dictionaries to define output schemas, marshmallow uses classes.
 This allows for easy code reuse and configuration.
-It also allows for powerful means for configuring and extending schemas, such as adding :ref:`post-processing and error handling behavior <extending>`.
+It also allows for powerful means for configuring and extending schemas, such as adding :doc:`post-processing and error handling behavior <extending>`.

 Consistency meets flexibility.
 ------------------------------

 Marshmallow makes it easy to modify a schema's output at application runtime.
-A single :class:`Schema` can produce multiple outputs formats while keeping the individual field outputs consistent.
+A single :class:`Schema <marshmallow.Schema>` can produce multiple outputs formats while keeping the individual field outputs consistent.

 As an example, you might have a JSON endpoint for retrieving all information about a video game's state.
 You then add a low-latency endpoint that only returns a minimal subset of information about game state.
 Both endpoints can be handled by the same `Schema <marshmallow.Schema>`.